Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Lower-Dimensional Summary Estimates for Densities

-We also assess the quality of the approximation of the summary estimate to the reference model by evaluating the uncertainty quantification provided by the spread, or the standard deviation of \eqref{eq:6}, $\text{sd}(d_{n}^k(\tilde{f}, \hat{g}_{\boldsymbol{\gamma}}^k) )$, associated with \eqref{eq:6}.
-If the spread is narrow and concentrated around the expected posterior $\mathbb{E}d_n^k$, this indicates lower uncertainty regarding the discrepancy between the estimate and the posterior predictive distribution.
-Conversely, if the spread is wide, it suggests a higher level of uncertainty in the approximation of the summary estimate to the posterior predictive distribution.
+We also assess the quality of the approximation of the summary estimate for the reference model by evaluating the uncertainty quantification, measured by the spread, i.e., the standard deviation of \eqref{eq:6}, $\text{sd}(d_{n}^k)$.
+We opted for this choice since the distribution of $d_{n}^k$ is multimodal, which in some cases might lead to difficulties in the interpretation, especially in terms of quantiles.
+If the spread is narrow and concentrated around $\mathbb{E}_{\boldsymbol{\tilde{y}}_{n}\mid \boldsymbol{y}} \left[d_{n}^k\right]$, there is a reduced uncertainty regarding the discrepancy between the estimate and the posterior predictive distribution.
+Conversely, if the spread is wide, there is greater uncertainty.